20 Good movies to Learn Korean

 Well, it’s the fluency that you are gifting yourself with.
 Sure, you won’t be able to say those dialogues to your Korean friends.

-But now you know you have those vocabularies and sentences fixed on your tongue.
+But now you know you have those vocabularies and sentences fixed in your tongue.

 Third, you are allowing yourself to listen more.
-If anything, that gets stronger by watching flicks, drama, or listening to songs; It’s the listening skills you are targeting.
+If anything, that gets stronger from watching films or dramas, or listening to music.
+It’s the listening skills you are targeting.
 Other things come later.

-Many language lovers totally ignore this; it is such a fun way of language learning prospect.
+Many language lovers ignore this entirely; it is a fun way to learn languages.

 You won’t realize what you are missing unless you start consuming media in your target language.

-If a Korean language school promises you to teach the language in 3 years, cut that period short to 2 years if you learn Korean with films.
+If a Korean language school promises to teach the language in 3 years, reduce the timeframe to 2 years if you learn Korean through films.

 Where to see Korean movies?

-Several websites and online streaming have an extensive collection of films, dramas, music, and video shows to get you started!
+Several websites and online streaming services offer extensive collections of films, dramas, music, and TV shows to get you started.

-These films are on paid platforms like Netflix, Amazon Prime, Hulu, and HBO, as well as free platforms like Vimeo, Viu, and YouTube.
+These films are available on paid platforms such as Netflix, Amazon Prime, Hulu, and HBO, as well as free platforms such as Vimeo, Viu, and YouTube.

 There’s something for everybody, thanks to easy access to the internet and plenty of OTT platforms.